 Exams of different modules can be organised simultaneously in one room, however, the start time and end time must not differ: exams of all modules must start and end at the same time.

-A Candidate has 45 minutes with which to complete each ECDL exam.
+A candidate has 45 minutes and 60 minutes for Advanced modules to complete each ECDL exam.
 The modules can be taken all at once (in this case Candidate must have a break of at least 20 minutes between the exams), or individually, and in any order.